 You can import collectors’ pieces and works of art of an educational, scientific or cultural character free from payment of Value-Added Tax (VAT).
 There is no relief from Customs Duty on these goods.

-The following rules apply to the collectors’ pieces and works of art:
+In order to avail of the relief, the following rules apply to the collectors’ pieces and works of art:

 - They must be of an educational, scientific or cultural character.

 - They must be imported by museums, galleries or other institutions approved by Revenue for the duty-free admission of these goods.

 - The articles in question must be imported free of charge or, if they are imported for payment, they cannot be supplied by a taxable person.

 How to apply for relief